 Conclusion

 The bottom line is, the article shows 2 possible ways to keep formatting in Excel when referencing cells.
-I hope you may be benefited by this article.
+I hope you may benefit from this article.
 If you have any special ideas regarding this topic or any feedback, please feel free to leave them in the comment box.
-This will help me enrich my vision as well as my contents in the upcoming articles.
+This will help me enrich my vision as well as my content in the upcoming articles.

 Thank you Nahian.
 However, what about referencing cells from an external spreadsheet?
 I basically want to copy the cell’s value/text, including the formatting, into another spreadsheet.
 The values are easy enough but I want the formating to be copied too.